We are a consortium of private colleges and universities that collaborate to use data to improve.

 - Tuition and fees

-For the AAUP and CDS data, institutions may submit the same data file to HEDS that they submit to the AAUP Salary Survey or use for the Common Data Set Initiative.
+For the AAUP and CDS data, institutions may submit the same data file to HEDS that they submit to the AAUP Salary Survey and the Common Data Set Initiative.
 For the remaining data, we ask institutional representatives to complete surveys with the relevant information.
-HEDS creates an interactive Microsoft Excel file that allows for customized comparisons for each data set.
+HEDS creates an interactive Microsoft Excel file that allows for customizable comparisons for each data set.
 Learn more about institutional data exchanges here.

 HEDS also pulls data from publicly available sources and shares them with HEDS members in an interactive Microsoft Excel file that allows for customized comparisons.
 These comparison files include the following:

-- Baccalaureate Origins of Doctorates – contains overall and discipline-specific data from the WebCASPAR database on the proportion of students that go on to receive PhDs for both public and private institutions.
+- Baccalaureate Origins of Doctorates: Contains overall and discipline-specific data from the WebCASPAR database on the proportion of students that go on to receive PhDs for both public and private institutions.
 We update this information every three years.
-The next update will be in 2016–2017.
+The last update was in 2016–2017.

 HEDS member institutions also have the option of sharing individual- and institution-level data from third-party surveys administered by the Indiana University Center for Postsecondary Research (CPR), the Cooperative Institutional Research Program (CIRP), and the Higher Education Research Institute (HERI).
 These surveys include the following:

 - CIRP Freshman Survey (TFS): Will be collected again in 2018–2019

 - HERI Faculty Survey: Will be collected again in 2017–2018